 |Height (at the withers)||Males and Females 30.5cm - 38cm|

 |Common health issues||Obesity, Skin Infections, Inverterbral Disc Degeneration|

 |Other Names||Blue Gascony Basset, Bleus de Gascogne|

-These little guys are well-known for their friendly and out-going personalities.
-The rarely will ever act aggressively towards anyone!
+These little guys are well-known for their friendly and outgoing personalities.
+They will rarely ever act aggressively towards anyone!
 During the day they can often be found sniffing out prey with their hunter owners but afterwards are more than happy to take a nap and chill out on the sofa!
 For this reason, they make excellent family dogs for those who enjoy hunting – and especially enjoy his ability to bark a lot!
-For this reason, they wouldn’t suit apartment living or houses close by to neighbours.
-They do however normally get on with other animals, such as cats and dogs and also get on very well with children as well!
+For this reason, they don't suit apartment living or houses that have close-by neighbours.
+They do however normally get on with other animals, such as cats and dogs and also get on very well with children!
 Other than this, the Basset Bleu’s have fairly different personalities; many will enjoy playing and running around whilst others will prefer to nap on your lap.

 The Basset Bleu de Gascogne is a very old breed that directly descended from an even older breed.
 His history can be traced back to the 14th century where he originated in the region of Gascony located in southwest France.
 He was developed by breeding down the Grand Bleu de Gascogne.
 The Grand Bleu de Gascogne was too large to hunt the smaller game that would escape into thick underbrush, so the Basset Bleu de Gascogne was created for the purpose of going into the thick underbrush and flushing out small game such as rabbits.